Skip to content

 Though academics are a big part of his life, Joseph is more than just a student.
 He describes himself as someone who loves to help others.
 “Even if it’s something small, I just like contributing to someone’s success,” he said with a smile.
 His kindness and humility shine through in everything he does.

-When he’s not studying, you’ll find him playing soccer or listening to music—both activities that help him unwind. “football takes me to a fun place where I don’t have to think about anything else,” Joseph shared.
+When he’s not studying, you’ll find him playing football or listening to music, both activities that help him unwind.
+“Football takes me to a fun place where I don’t have to think about anything else,” Joseph shared.
 Music, on the other hand, helps him focus, especially when the pressure is on.

 Football takes me to a fun place where I don’t have to think about anything else.